makersacademy/news-summary-challenge/README.md

 You'll create an app that summarises the news.

+### Guidance

+Make sure to look at this [guidance](https://github.com/makersacademy/course/blob/master/further_javascript/frontend_single_page_app_guidance.md)!
+It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.

 ## Project overview

 Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
 Clicking on a headline will show a summary of the article.